MDStebel/MDSComplexNumbers-Framework/README.md

 # MDSComplexNumbers
 ## Add complex number types and math functions to iOS
-To use, add the MDSComplexNumbers.framework file to your Xcode project binaries
+To use, add the MDSComplexNumbers.framework file to your Xcode project binaries.
+Make sure to add "import MDSComplexNumbers" to the source code that uses the Complex number type and its functions.

 ### Initialize/create a New Complex Number:
 var z = Complex() // 0 + 0𝒊